 Dating can be a real b*tch sometimes when you’re a big girl.
 There’s always that nagging voice at the back of your head creating all these ugly, negative thoughts — asking if you’re datable enough, if a guy would even find anything attractive about you, or if a guy would find you just someone to bed or actually someone to have a relationship with.

 Back in college, I had this neighbor who proposed a project where I had to explore the online dating scene in the Philippines.
 It was a night of October in 2015, and I just registered for accounts on Tinder, Okcupid and Happn.
 At the time, I was just socializing.
-My favorite spiel is I’m just there to look around and do my research, I wasn’t actively looking for people to go on a date with, and rather just friendship.
+My favorite spiel is I’m just there to look around and do my research, I wasn’t actively looking for people to go on a date with and rather just friendship.

 On the surface, I was convincing myself that that was the reason I was there.
 But underneath that, part of me actually is curious if the scene is kind to big girls like me.
 At this time, I was ridiculously insecure about myself.
 I knew that men from my country are not into my size.
 They prefer the typical Asian beauty — fair-skinned, cute small face, long silky hair and of course, petite or long slender body.
 Our media always sensationalize celebrities for being white and slim and put curvier girls on the sidelines by giving them the sidekick, funny and quirky girl, never-the-girl-the-main-guy-likes, main girl’s best friend type of roles.
-They definitely would think twice about swiping right to me unless I show them some skin or an air of easy lay.
+They definitely would think twice about swiping right to me unless I show them some skin or an air of being an easy lay.

-For two years that I was online dating back home, I’ve only ever met five people.
-All of which didn’t turn into anything remotely serious.
+For two years that I was online dating back home, I’ve only ever met five people — all of which didn’t turn into anything remotely serious.
 Fast forward to moving to Dubai however, in just under a year, I have at least met more than 30 people — some just for fun, some meaningful but all a life-changing lesson.

 So, what changed?
 How did I start becoming confident and comfortable enough to date?
 What pushed me to go out there and meet other people?